Lucinda Williams: 2020–2021: Good Souls Better Angels and Lu's Jukebox

+2022–present: Honorary accolades, Stories from a Rock n Roll Heart, and World's Gone Wrong

 On November 17, 2021, it was announced that Williams would receive the Americana Music Association-UK International Lifetime Achievement Award in January 2022.
 The ceremony was held on January 27, 2022.
-On September 12, 2022, Williams will be the recipient of the BMI Troubadour Award.
+On September 12, 2022, Williams was the recipient of the BMI Troubadour Award.
 The award celebrates songwriters who have made a lasting impact on their community and who "craft for the sake of the song, setting the pace for generations of songwriters who will follow."
 Past recipients include John Hiatt, John Prine, and Robert Earl Keen.

 On February 4, 2023, Williams was honored with the AMERICANAFEST Pre-Grammy Salute to Lucinda Williams, which was held at the Troubadour and live-streamed on Mandolin.com.

+On April 4, 2023, Williams announced that her 15th studio album, Stories from a Rock n Roll Heart, would be released on June 30, 2023.
+The lead single "New York Comeback" was released simultaneously with the album announcement.

+It was announced on October 7, 2024, that the seventh volume in Lu's Jukebox series, Lucinda Williams sings the Beatles from Abbey Road, would be released on December 6, 2024.
+Recorded in the same London studio where the Beatles recorded their 1969 album Abbey Road, the announcement was accompanied by the release of the single "While My Guitar Gently Weeps".
+A reviewer in Rolling Stone magazine said that in covering the Beatles' music on this album, Williams was one of few who successfully [honored] "the source material, making it uniquely [her] own, and creating something worth hearing".

+On October 30, 2025, Williams announced her 16th studio album, World's Gone Wrong, which is scheduled for release on January 23, 2026.

+Artistry

+According to Steve Huey of AllMusic: "The daughter of a well-respected poet, Williams brought a literacy and sense of detail to her music that was unpretentious but powerfully evocative and emotional. [...]
+As a vocalist, Williams used the rough edges of her instrument to her advantage, allowing the grit to heighten the authenticity of her performance.
+Early in her career, critics compared Williams to Bob Dylan and Townes Van Zandt, praise that flew in the face of her originality; if she was clearly informed by the blues and the giants of the singer/songwriter community, her execution put her in a class of her own that was beholden to blues, folk, country, and rock without swearing full allegiance to any of them."

 Backing bands

 From 1985 to 1996, Williams' band included guitarist Gurf Morlix.

 From before 2012 into 2022, Williams has called her backing band the Buick 6, whose name was inspired by Bob Dylan's song "From a Buick 6".
 Since 2012, Buick 6 has been Butch Norton, drums, who joined Williams in 2007; Stuart Mathis, guitar; and David Sutton, bass.
 Buick 6 has occasionally performed and recorded separately from Williams.
 For Williams' 2022 tours, Jim Oblon joined on guitar and keyboards.